Chious/note-taking-web-app/docs/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This guide will help you set up the development environment for the Note-Taking Web App.
+This guide will help you set up the development environment for the Note-Taking Web App, deployed on Cloudflare's platform.

 ## Prerequisites